 Use Strategic Color Contrasts

-Another one of the web design tip you should follow is to use strategic color contrasts.
+Another web design tip you should follow is to use strategic color contrasts.

 If you are using a lot of different colors on your site, then it's best not to have too many similar shades.